Beariish/bolt/doc/Bolt Standard Library/meta.md

 // Returns a reference to the module's export table meta.find_module(path: string): unsealed {}?

+// Attempts to compile source code `source` into a module named `name`
+// Returns a reference to the compiled module, or an error meta.try_compile(source: string, name: string): module | Error

+// Executes a module body on the current thread, populating its' exports table along the way
+// This does not add the module to the import deduplication table
+// Returns the module's exports table meta.execute_module(mod: module): table

 // Returns the number of options in a given union type.
 /** Example:
     let x = meta.get_union_size(type(string | number | null))